 Our hands-on executive recruiters have experience working with private, public, pre-IPO, and non-profit organizations.
 Clients are typically $50 million in revenue to Fortune 1000’s or have assets between $500 million to $15 billion.
 Successful placements span the entire C-Suite – CEO, Chief Information Officer, Chief Technology Officer, and include vice president, general counsel, and other director-level leadership roles.

-Learn how we deliver top talent, no matter the need, with our industry-leading research and resources.
+Learn how our CTO, CSO, and CIO executive recruiters deliver top talent, no matter the need, with our industry-leading research and resources.
 Discover the strategy that made Cowen Partners a leader among the nation’s best techonology executive search firms in New York, Chicago, Seattle, Atlanta, Dallas, Los Angeles, and beyond.

-Cowen Partners places top talent in C-suites across all major and minor industries including (but not limited to):
+The CTO and CIO executive recruiters at Cowen Partners place top talent in C-suites across all major and minor industries including (but not limited to):